 It is a fun sport, that is a full body workout that burns close to 500 calories an hour normally, and over 1,100 an hour when you are climbing uphill!
 Quite a fantastic way to get exercise!
 It is also a low impact cardio workout that is easy on the legs and back.

 When we lived in Truckee, I remember every time after every big snow storm, before the snow plows made it up to our house, that there would be a lot of people that were cross country skiing on the roads around our house.
-I didn't have cross country ski's at the time, but I definitely plan to get a great pair when I move back to Truckee (soon!!)

 This page is a summary page that will cover the Groomed Cross Country Trails in the Truckee area, as well as the major Trailheads, where it is possible to ski cross country.
 A page for each option will be provided shortly with all the specific details.
 There are lots of different options available to please everyone, including options where you can bring your dog(s) along.